Repairs in Privately Rented Properties

 What Happens Next?

-By law we must write to the owner of the property to advise that we will be visiting to carry out an inspection.
+An officer will review your complaint and respond within 5 working days.
+If we can take the complaint forward – By law we must write to the owner of the property to advise that we will be visiting to carry out an inspection.
 Although we will not say that you have made a complaint please bear in mind that it is often obvious how we became involved.

 We will then contact you to arrange to visit and carry out an inspection of the property under The Housing Health and Safety Rating System (HHSRS).